Football in Poland: History

 After the outbreak of World War I, most of the Galician football players, many of them members of either Strzelec or Sokół, joined Piłsudski's Polish Legions.
 The unit, fighting alongside the Austro-Hungarian Army, fought mostly in various parts of Russian-held Poland, which led to popularisation of the new sport in other parts of Poland.
 After Poland regained her independence, on 21 December 1919 the Polish Football Association (PZPN) was formed.
 Headed by Edward Centrarowski, it united most of the then-existent Polish football clubs.
 The league could not be formed due to the Polish-Bolshevik War, but in 1922 the PZPN published the rules of football and the following year it joined FIFA.
 In 1921 the league was resumed and the first champions of Poland were KS Cracovia, followed by Pogoń Lwów in 1922, 1923, 1925 and 1926.
 As Poland was then a fully independent state, in 1921 the Poland national football team was formed.
 On 18 December 1921 it played its first international match in Budapest against the Hungarian team and was defeated 1–0.
 In the third international match in Stockholm on 28 May 1922 Poland defeated Sweden 2–1, scoring its first international victory.

 During World War II, football in occupied Poland was subject to significant restrictions (see Football in occupied Poland (1939–1945)) for more.

-In 1955 the PZPN became one of the founding members of UEFA.
+In 1955, the PZPN became one of the founding members of UEFA.

 Women's football

-In 1979, a Polish women's football league, Ekstraliga, was established.
+In 1979, a Polish women's football league, the Ekstraliga, was established.

-Poland women's national football team, unlike the men's, has never qualified for a major tournament, though the team has come close in qualifying for a major tournament since 2010s.
+On 3 December 2024, the Polish women's national team made history by defeating Austria 1–0 in Vienna via a 94th minute goal by captain Ewa Pajor, thereby defeating the Austrians 2–0 on aggregate in a home and away playoff tie, and qualifying for their first ever major international tournament, the 2025 UEFA Women's Euro.